cuevas1208/Vehicle-Tracking/README.md

     <p class="c5">
       <span class="c0">In this project I will detect and track vehicles on the road by using Histogram of Oriented Gradients(HOG) for features extraction and supervised machine learning algorithm for detection. </span>
     </p>

-    <span class="c0"> SVM is a supervised machine learning algorithm which can be used for classification.
-It uses a technique called the kernel trick to transform your data and then based on these transformations it finds an optimal boundary between the possible outputs.
-Different from matching templates, SVM can generaize the detection of the car. </span>

     <p class="c5 c8">
       <span class="c0"/>
     </p>